wjiale960224/Data-driven-Venture-Capital-startup-ecosystem-analytics-engine/Statement_of_Work.md

 ## IP Agreement

-Clinet is assessing the agreement provided by ANU.
+Clinet is assessing the three-party agreement provided by ANU.